tekgrads/May2025_Testing/Bhargavi/Class21/Java_Day21_Notes.md

     }
 }

-Sorting an Array
+🔢 Sorting an Array

-Use Arrays.sort() to sort the array.
+Use `Arrays.sort()` to sort the array.

-Example 3:
+🧪 Example 3: Sorting

 import java.util.Arrays;

 public class Example3 {